Graduating from CityU

 For students in Asia and Europe, please watch for additional information.

 To participate in Commencement you must first apply to graduate.
-This can be done online.
+This can be done at the Student Center in the Portal online.
 Once you have applied online or sent in the paper application to the Registrar, your academic record will be audited to determine eligibility to graduate and thus, eligibility to participate in Commencement.
 A fee will be charged for the audit.

 - Deadline to apply: